NikWindup/bookry/README.md

 ---

-Bookry is a simple App for tracking the books you have read in that specific year.
+Bookry is a simple App for tracking the books you have read.

 ##Preview
 _Images follow_